Radford, Virginia: Local attractions

 Radford has five parks: Bisset Park, Wildwood Park, Riverview Park, Sunset Park, and Sisson Park.
 Radford also has the historic antebellum period Glencoe Museum, a local farmer's market and one movie theater.

 Sunset Park is located in the center of the west end of Radford.
 Riverview is used mainly for soccer practices, and like its name suggests is also located on the New River and in the west end of Radford.
 Wildwood Park is a wildlife and plant reserve for the city.
 Sisson Park, like Sunset Park, is located in the center of the west end of Radford.
 Sisson Park also accommodates Joe Hodge Field, a baseball/softball field, mainly used for little league practices and games.

-Bissett Park
+Bisset Park

 Bisset Park is the largest of the four parks, located on the New River, it stretches 57 acre.
 Bisset Park was named for David Bisset, a major contributor and overseer of parks and recreation in Radford.
 Bisset Park is located in the center of town across from Wildwood Park.
 It features three picnic shelters, a gazebo, tennis courts, and open fields mainly used for little league soccer.
 The Riverway Trail is a 3.5 mile paved biking and walking path that can be accessed from Bissett Park.
 From there the trail extends to the east along the New River and to the south into Wildwood Park.
 A Civil War Trails marker can be found at the westernmost end of the park, where the foundation of a bridge burned down during the Battle of New River Bridge can be seen.